Seunghunsh/ticket-app/README.md

+Frontend Developer - Coding Challenge Create a one page webapp/website using the latest technologies from the visual mockup provided.
+This mockup is a microsite which purpose is to display ticket offers of the conference, enabling the audience to browse it and find the best deal that meets their needs.
+Your goal is to deliver the best user experience in order to achieve the purpose of this page.
+Write code from scratch using the minimum amount of required resources.
+Track the time you spend working on this task and share it with us when submitting your work.
+Resources: You will require Adobe PhotoShop CC or CS6 to open the mockup.
+You can download the file from this url:https://www.hrn.io/frontendtest/fontendtest_mockup.zip Use the Roboto font instead of the typekit fonts if necessary: https://fonts.google.com/specimen/Roboto Requirements: ● Write well commented, semantically correct HTML code. ● Use SCSS (Less/Sass) to write the CSS.
+Take your time writing proper resetting rules. ● Merge javascripts or use the EC6 modules methodology. ● Minify your code. ● Plan the structure of your code ina way that other developers can understand and modify it with ease.
+When submitting your work send us both the end product and the developer version. ● The webpage you create has to provide pixel perfect user experience and layout at any screen width from 320px to 3840px.
+When you want to scale the design keeping the aspect ratio of everything use vw/vh units or any alternative that provides flawless scaling. (example: From 1920px to 3840px everything should be scaled up keeping the aspect ratio.)
+● Add transitions and other elements to the page that you think would enhance its appearance and usability.
+You may digress from the mockup but if you do so, state your reason when submitting your work.
+Bonus Requirements: ● Use git/github or any other SVN tool to share the flow of your work. ● Build a webapp using some of the following: NodeJs, AngularJS, ReactJS ● If you are proud of your tools share them with us! (gulp scripts that automate the heavy lifting, customised IDE, bower script etc.) Questions & Submitting your work: If you have any questions please contact our Technical Director Tomas Bottyan at: tomas@hrn.io +36 20 40 40 222 You can submit your work by compressing your project folder into an archive and sending it using wetransfer to it@hrn.io or by uploading it to a repository of your choice

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>